-In 1834, in his treatise on electricity and magnetism, Antoine César Becquerel supplied a short review of this subject.
-He regarded Erdmann's researches as conclusive and denied the existence of chemical effects of magnetism.
-66 Moreover, the 8th edition of the Encyclopaedia Britannica, after describing several experiments made by Ritter, Fresnel and Maschmann, presented this final comment "Mr. Erdmann, after a very elaborate inquiry into the effects of magnets as chemical agents, came to the conclusion that the observed phenomena were due to the influence of other causes, which had not been sufficiently guarded against".
-67
+and denied the existence of chemical effects of magnetism.65 Moreover, the 8th edition of the Encyclopaedia Britannica, after describing several experiments made by Ritter, Fresnel, and Maschmann, presented this final comment "Mr. Erdmann, after a very elaborate inquiry into the effects of magnets as chemical agents, came to the conclusion that the observed phenomena were due to the influence of other causes, which had not been sufficiently guarded against."66

 Not every author concluded that Erdmann's researches were conclusive.
-In 1843 Leopold Gmelin, in his famous Handbuch der Chemie, presented a roll of authors who defended the existence and another list of those who denied the phenomenon, but did not state his own opinion.68 Again and again there appeared in the scientific journals several claims concerning magnetochemical effects, and an equivalent number of denials of those claims.
+In 1843 Leopold Gmelin, in his famous Handbuch der Chemie, presented a roll of authors who defended the existence and another list of those who denied the phenomenon, but did not state his own opinion.67 Again and again there appeared in the scientific journals several claims concerning magnetochemical effects, and an equivalent number of denials of those claims.
 Towards the end of the 19th century Gustav Wiedemann devoted just a few paragraphs of his treatise on electricity to the description of old works and denied the phenomenon.
-In the same way, Wilhelm Ostwald dismissed the old claims and classified Ritter's work as "galvanic fantasies".69
+In the same way, Wilhelm Ostwald dismissed the old claims and classified Ritter's work as "galvanic fantasies."68